 I just returned from a week in Wyoming and you bet it was hot there too.
 Albeit a dryer heat than what we typically experience in Pugetropolis, but mid 90’s and camped in the cooking sun at 7800 feet and you begin to feel a bit dusty to say the least.
 I fished the headwaters of the Snake mostly with a couple of old college buddies and we had a grand old time.
 Night-time temperatures dropped into the 40’s each day, which proved to be the salvation for the fishing and the fish.
 The cutthroat were active from first light until around noon, feeding aggressively in the cozy 60 degree water.
 By mid-day, the thermometer jumped to 70 degrees in parts of the river and the fishing effectively ended.
 It was time to play guitar in the shade while sipping a cold cerveza, scrub away the grime and BO in nearby Sheffield Creek, or look for colder, higher gradient water where fish would feed comfortably and survive the stress of being caught.
 Seems like it happens earlier every summer these days, but we’re already seeing rivers shut down or adopt hoot owl restrictions across the west.

 Our North Sound rivers are a bit more hospitable from a temperature standpoint than in much of the Northwest, being blessed with a good snowpack and in some cases, cold glacial influence, but we’re heading in the same direction as everywhere else.
 If you don’t already, it’s time to carry a stream thermometer with you when you head out to fish.
 We sell them at the shop if you need one.
 When the water temps hit the upper 60’s it’s time to give the trout a break, whether fishing stillwater, a river or even areas of the Puget Sound and Hood Canal.
 Early mornings are often your best shot at finding suitable water temps in the lowlands, or hitting the high country where stuff may have just recently thawed out.
-You can shift your focus to bass, panfish or carp…they dig those bathwater temps far more than our salmonids.
+You can shift your focus to bass, panfish or carp…they dig those bathwater temps far more than our salmonids do.
 Whatever the case, at the risk of sounding preachy, we all need to fish responsibly these days.

 Proselytizing aside, we do have some exciting fisheries to look forward to this summer.
 The pink salmon forecast for the Skagit looks really good and we’re on track to have a fishery this year.
 WDFW published the 2021-2022 fishing regulations this month.
 They aren’t available in printed form just yet, but you can peruse them online and see what’s in store for your favorite waters.
 Addison, Brandon and I are busily cranking out pink salmon flies for the shop so you can load up in August and September.
 Westside Whidbey coho in August and September is another fishery we get pretty jazzed about.
 Fingers crossed that it’s more productive than last year off the beach, but with just shy of a million pink salmon forecast for the Skagit alone, we should have something out there to catch anyhow.